Adi-Wasserman/elk-stack-azure/README.md

-This is a TEST

-I've set up an ELK stack server to monitor my cloud network.
-And deployed and configured the ELK stack with beats (data collection tools) including Filebeat and Metricbeat.
+Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor its network traffic.
+A deployed and configured the ELK stack with beats (data collection tools) including Filebeat and Metricbeat.

 I initially created a virtual network, deployed a jump box running an Ansible Docker container, and used that container to configure VMs running a DVWA container.
 Virtual networks, virtual machines, network security groups, load balancer